Spend 24 Hours Supporting Black-Owned Businesses

 by DeAnna Taylor

-The powerful “Black Lives Matter” movement is more important than ever.
-If you’re looking to contribute on a local level, Charlotte has a variety of Black-owned businesses – ranging from Curio, Craft & Conjure, a supplier of personalized magickal supplies to LuLu’s Express Fry House, known for having “The Best Crab Cake in Charlotte.”
-Whether you’re a visitor or a local looking to explore, here’s a 24-hour guide on how to support Black-owned businesses in the Queen City, now and always.
+Charlotte has a variety of Black-owned businesses, ranging from Curio, Craft & Conjure, a supplier of personalized magickal supplies to LuLu’s Express which is known for having “the best crab cake in Charlotte.”
+Here’s a 24-hour guide on how to support Black-owned businesses in the Queen City.

 Morning

-If you need caffeine to get your day started, stop by Evoke Coffee for your favorite morning pick-me-up.
-The shop and community space brews hot and iced lattes, served with house-made syrups, that come with affirmation cards for a positive start to the day.
-Before you really indulge in breakfast or brunch, work up an appetite in a group fitness class at Charlotte FIT.
+If you need caffeine to get your day started, stop by Indigo Tea & Coffee for your favorite morning pick-me-up.
+This shop and community space in Fourth Ward brews hot and iced lattes, served with house-made syrups.
+Before you really indulge in breakfast or brunch, work up an appetite in a fitness class with You vs. Yourself at Camp North End.

-Now that you have earned your breakfast, head to The People’s Market in Elizabeth for a breakfast sandwich or the filling People’s Breakfast Platter.
-If you want to stay on the lighter side, pick up a cold-pressed juice or fruit-packed acai bowl from Juicin’, an organic juice bar just north of Charlotte in Highland, or try the “Fight the Power” smoothie from one of Hip Hop Smoothies’ three locations.
+Now that you have earned your breakfast, head to Uptown Yolk for shrimp and grits, mojo hash or a Yolkwich sandwich served on a cornmeal brioche roll.
+If you want to stay on the lighter side, pick up a cold-pressed juice or fruit-packed acai bowl from Juicin’, an organic juice bar in north Charlotte, or try the “Fight the Power” smoothie from one of Hip Hop Smoothies’ locations.

 Noon